skiwi2/Fragments/README.md

 ##### Combat resolution
 In combat, both the attacker and defender simultaneously deal damage equal to their Attack Power to the Health of the defender.
 In this section you thus have both the original attacker attacking the original defender, and the original defender attacking the original attacker.

+If an object is present on the slot, which has Attack Power, Health and Range values just like any other fragment, then it gets targeted first during the combat resolution.

 The attacker will deal damage equal to its Attack Power to a randomly chosen fragment with the most Health of the defender.
 If the Health of the fragment reaches zero, then it is destroyed and this step will be repeated with as new Attack Power the current Attack Power minus the Health of the fragment that just got destroyed.

 #### Main Phase 2